dfelinto/blender-manual/manual/interface/window_system/introduction.rst

 Customization
 =============

+.. rubric:: Keyboard shortcuts

-Blender also makes heavy use of keyboard shortcuts to speed up work.
+Blender makes heavy use of keyboard shortcuts to speed up work.
-These can also be customized in the :ref:`Keymap Editor <prefs-input-keymap-editor>`.
+These can be customized in the :ref:`Keymap Editor <prefs-input-keymap-editor>`.

 .. rubric:: Theme colors